Wendy Schmidt: Philanthropy

+Climate and sustainability

+In 2006, Schmidt and her husband co-founded the Schmidt Family Foundation to support climate change initiatives.
+She serves as president of the foundation and directs its grantmaking and impact investing.
+The foundation's main grantmaking program, the 11th Hour Project, supports renewable energy, regenerative agriculture and food systems, ocean health and human rights.
+Another grantmaking program, Schmidt Marine Technology Partners, invests in early marine technologies that restore and protect ocean health.
+The foundation also supports program-aligned organizations including Ecovative Design, Navajo Power and Virunga National Park.

 In 2010, through the Schmidt Family Foundation, she offered the prize purse of the Wendy Schmidt Oil Cleanup X Challenge, a challenge award for the efficient capturing of crude oil from seawater motivated by the Deepwater Horizon oil spill.

 Schmidt at the Schmidt Science Fellows Global Meeting in 2022.

-Schmidt has supported propositions and politicians in California.
-She gave $1 million to Proposition 87, a failed 2006 initiative to raise taxes on oil companies to pay for research and incentives to support alternative energy; $50,000 to the Prevention of Farm Animal Cruelty Act, which was approved by voters; and $25,900 to Jerry Brown’s successful campaign for Governor of California.

 In 2015, Schmidt initiated the 'Wendy Schmidt Ocean Health XPRIZE': a global competition that awarded $2 million to scientists and engineers who demonstrated excellence in the creation of new accurate and affordable ocean acidification technology.
-The Schmidt Family Foundation announced a $10 million grant to the Monterey Bay Aquarium in February of 2015.
+The Schmidt Family Foundation announced a $10 million grant to the Monterey Bay Aquarium in February 2015.
 The grant enabled the aquarium to collaborate with industry leaders and address growing challenges in global fisheries.

+Through the foundation, Wendy Schmidt has supported Indigenous causes, contributing a $5 million professorship endowment to Princeton University in December 2020, and an endowed gift to Stanford University to expand its Native American Studies program.

+In 2008, Schmidt founded Remain to support the social and environmental sustainability of Nantucket, Massachusetts, including the year-round viability of its downtown.
+Schmidt, who is a competitive sailor, also founded 11th Hour Racing to improve sustainability in sailing and the maritime industry.

+In 2009, Schmidt and her husband founded Schmidt Ocean Institute.
+The virtual institute operates R/V Falkor (too), and makes it available at no cost to scientists worldwide in exchange for making their science and discoveries publicly available in real-time.